saurabytes/MonarchMoneyTrendReport/README.md

 * Turn ON/OFF menu items

-* Ability to show Actual YTD totals and Projected in Budget / Forecast / Monthly
+* Ability to show "Actual YTD" and "Projected" totals in Budget / Forecast / Monthly

 * Save and Restore different Report Datasets (Save/Restore all settings on Reports page)